Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 It’s no surprise that our Honorable Mention would also come from Tekton.
 If you already own their ½ inch drive click torque wrench and need to expand your collection, the ⅜ inch alternative is a smart place to start.
 While it offers a lower foot-pound rating than our Top Pick, you’ll still get a 10 to 80 foot-pound range.
 And just like the Top Pick, you can be confident that you have a quality wrench crafted from steel with a comfort grip to give you improved control.

 Like our Top Pick, you also get a +/- four percent pre-calibrated accuracy and a reversible ratchet head that works in both directions while measuring torque in the clockwise direction.
 You’ll still get the audible click when you’ve reached your preset torque value and the high contrast scale with dual-range that’s easy to read.
 And you’ll like that this comes with a case to keep your tool clean and protected between projects.
 This is a tool that is just as handy as the best magnifying glass and it belongs in your tool kit.
 Check out the Precision Instruments PREC3FR250F Silver 1/2″ Drive Split Beam Torque Wrench as well for another durable option.
+Do you want to clean your residential or commercial property window panes like a professional?
+Get the best window cleaning kit.

 Award: Best Quality